vn-tools/arc_unpacker/README.md

 Usage:

+1. `gem install bundler && bundle install`.
-1. Choose the correct --fmt parameter to decrypt the files properly.
+2. Choose the correct --fmt parameter to decrypt the files properly.
-2. Run this script on the XP3 archives.
+3. Run this script on the XP3 archives.
 These can be found in the game's installation folder.

 Note: